This topic describes how to configure a workbook on the workbook editing page.

 |

-In the workbook, select the cell range or dataset field to which you want to apply conditional formatting.
+In the workbook, select the cell range or dataset field where you want to apply conditional formatting.

 Area type